 You can’t use a computer and not hear about Adobe Flash Player at some point.
 Created over 24 years ago, this computer software supports content on the Adobe Flash platform including multimedia content, audio and video streaming and rich Internet applications.

 This made Adobe Flash Player an important tool for many years where over 400 million out of the 1 billion desktops in the world had the flash player installed.
 But over the years and as technologies evolved, the efficiency of the Flash Player has slowly died down that a lot of its users find it unnecessary for their computers.
+There are even a lot of Adobe alternatives in the market now.

 So it wasn’t a complete shock when in July 2017, Adobe finally released a statement regarding the future of Adobe Flash Player: “In collaboration with several of our technology partners—including Apple, Facebook, Google, Microsoft and Mozilla, Adobe is planning to end-of-life Flash.